joeleba/joeleba.github.io/projects.md

 - Framework used: **Express with Node.js**
 - Contribution: Back-end developer.
 Implemented the logic/API for searching, collections and authentication.
-- Link to website: <http://kardboard.this.sg/> (The server is not currently running.
-Please contact me if you wish to view the site.)
+- Link to website: <http://kardboard.this.sg/> ~(The server is not currently running.
+Please contact me if you wish to view the site.)~ This is no longer viable with the current Facebook Graph API.